 Although only a small number of workers are exposed to high levels worldwide, the number of workers exposed to low levels is increasing.
 This increase is due to increased use of beryllium in the aircraft, aerospace, nuclear, and electronics industries.

-Workers exposed to beryllium by industry
+Workers exposed to beryllium by industry in 2016

-Workers exposed to beryllium by region
+Workers exposed to beryllium by region in 2016

 Click the second tab to view total number of workers exposed.